Beverage antenna: Description

 The Beverage antenna consists of a horizontal wire one-half to several wavelengths long, suspended close to the ground, usually 10 to 20 ft high, pointed in the direction of the signal source.
-At the end toward the signal source it is terminated by a resistor to ground approximately equal in value to the characteristic impedance of the antenna considered as a transmission line, usually 400 to 800 Ω. At the other end it is connected to the receiver with a transmission line, through a balun to match the line to the antenna's characteristic impedance.
+At the end toward the signal source it is terminated by a resistor to ground approximately equal in value to the characteristic impedance of the antenna considered as a transmission line, usually 400 to 800 ohms.
+At the other end it is connected to the receiver with a transmission line, through a balun to match the line to the antenna's characteristic impedance.

 Operation

 Unlike other wire antennas such as dipole or monopole antennas which act as resonators, with the radio currents traveling in both directions along the element, bouncing back and forth between the ends as standing waves, the Beverage antenna is a traveling wave antenna; the radio frequency current travels in one direction along the wire, in the same direction as the radio waves.
 The lack of resonance gives it a wider bandwidth than resonant antennas.
-It receives vertically polarized radio waves, but unlike other vertically polarized antennas it is suspended close to the ground, and requires some resistance in the ground to work.
+It receives vertically polarized radio waves, but unlike other vertically polarized antennas it is suspended horizontally and close to the ground, and requires some resistance in the ground to work.

 The Beverage antenna relies on "wave tilt" for its operation.
 At low and medium frequencies, a vertically polarized radio frequency electromagnetic wave traveling close to the surface of the earth with finite ground conductivity sustains a loss that causes the wavefront to "tilt over" at an angle.
-The electric field is not perpendicular to the ground but at an angle, producing an electric field component parallel to the Earth's surface.
+In this region, the electric field is not perpendicular to the ground but at an angle, producing an electric field component parallel to the Earth's surface.
 If a horizontal wire is suspended close to the Earth and approximately parallel to the wave's direction, the electric field generates an oscillating RF current wave traveling along the wire, propagating in the same direction as the wavefront.
 The RF currents traveling along the wire add in phase and amplitude throughout the length of the wire, producing maximum signal strength at the far end of the antenna where the receiver is connected.